 I love a water tower – you might have seen a few on the site in the past.
 So this mini version is bound to appeal.

 It might appeal to you if you like the idea of some concrete design in your home.
-Yes, these are made out of concrete, with more designs available than in previous years – including the design pictured above, which is slightly larger than the first batch.
+Yes, these are made out of concrete, with more designs available than in previous years – including the design pictured above.
+Other similar concrete structures, too.

 5. Walking and cycling guides to modern houses by Stefi Orazi

 Love modern houses?
-Or course you do.
+Of course, you do.
 You are reading this site.
 With that in mind, you might want to stick one or more of these on your Christmas list.
 Stefi, who is responsible for some essential books on the subject, has produced these bag-sized guides for the London area, as well as a guide specific to the work of Richard Rogers.
+Not just London, some other cities around Europe now have guides too.

 Great for walking or cycling, but particularly for house-spotting, the good-looking guides are available as part of a subscription set (with box), which is the gift that keeps on giving, or individually for £5.50 each.
 Oh, and a lovely box set for £39.50 if you want to treat yourself or if someone really likes you.